fredbi/go-experiments/go-openapi/modelgen.md

   Fields      []NamedContainerContext // fields in a struct or tuple

   // interfaces
-  Getters     []NamedContainerContext // getters/setters on unexported fields for an interface DiscriminatorField string // discriminator field for discriminated constructs (polymorphic, anyOf, oneOf) DefaultValue      any
+  Accessors []NamedContainerContext // getters/setters on unexported fields for an interface or composed type (e.g. oneOf/anyOf)
+  DiscriminatorField string // discriminator field for discriminated constructs (polymorphic, anyOf, oneOf) DefaultValue      any
  }